 Stage 4: Students build their skills in leadership.
 Students vet applications before moving them on to the interview round.
 Senior Scholars help select new students for the program and serve as mentors to Freshmen and Sophomores.
 The Seniors lead project teams to consult on real business problems.

-All undergraduate students (even entering Freshmen) majoring in Accounting, Finance, Economics, Management, Business Analytics, Business Administration, Marketing, Sport Business, or International Business are invited to apply.
+All undergraduate students (even entering Freshmen) majoring in Accounting, Business Administration, Healthcare Administration, Business Analytics, Finance, International Business, Management, Marketing, or Sport Business, are invited to apply.
 The application process includes the submission of a resume, transcripts, and answers to a number of essay questions centered around work ethic, integrity, openness to self-reflection, and ability to work with others.
-Students selected to move to the interview round will be interviewed by members of The Executive Advisory Board of the Davis College of Business.
+Students selected to move to the interview round will be interviewed by members of The Executive Advisory Board of the Davis College of Business & Technology.
 Questions about the program or application process can be submitted to firstname.lastname@example.org.

-As of June 24, 2021 the application process for the Fall 2021 cohort of Zimmerman Scholars is closed.
-All new applications will be considered for Fall 2022.
+The application process for the Fall 2022 cohort of Zimmerman Scholars is open.

 A cohort of up to 15 students will be selected each year, for a total of 60 students maximum in the program.
 Scholarship awards up to $5,000 annually are available for participants in the Zimmerman Scholars Program.